 Biography

 Dr. Riad Hartani has spent the last two decades contributing to the development of Internet, Mobile and Artificial Intelligence technologies, mostly out of the Silicon Valley as a hub, building multiple leading technology startups, advising on strategic investments and rolling out innovative technologies all over the world.
 He led many industry firsts in the areas of Internet infrastructure design, cloud architectures, Space Internet Technologies and Artificial Intelligence.
 He is well versed in the technology startups, innovation and investment eco-systems globally.
 He has lived, worked and travelled in very diverse regions of the world, gaining a broad understanding of cross-cultural technology management and technology ecosystems development.
 He jumpstarted “Padovani Ventures”, a multi-disciplinary advanced technology venture.
 He co-founded a global technology and investments advisory firm, “Xona Partners” (Silicon Valley, Singapore, Vancouver, Tokyo, Hong Kong), with a novel startup incubation and spin-in model as a way to foster disruptive technology innovation.
 He co-founded “iValley.co”, a technology startup co-creation studio in the Silicon Valley with a Blockchain, Internet of Things and Artificial Intelligence (AI) focus.
 He has been in the executive team of various Silicon Valley technology startups, including: Wichorus, Inc. as head of Global Systems Engineering (acquired by Tellabs for over $165 Millions USD), Anagran, Inc. as Head of Technology (acquired by Saisei, raised over $50 Millions in venture capital) and Caspian, Inc. as Chief Architect (acquired by Sable Networks, raised over $300 Millions in venture capital).
 Focus has been on the development of Internet infrastructure, Web Scale cloud platforms and AI applications.
 He worked closely with Tier 1 Silicon Valley Venture Capital firms, contributing to raising over $400 Millions USD of venture capital funding, in the ventures he was involved with, leading to various successful exits/acquisitions.
 He lead and contributed to advanced research teams in prestigious R&D labs in the USA (University California at Berkeley), Canada (National Research Council), France (Scientific National Research Center), South Korea (Telecommunications Research Institute) and Japan (Hitachi Central Research Labs & AI Labs).
 He advised some of the top 10 technology companies on their business and investment strategies in the USA, Japan, South Korea, Taiwan and China, among others.
 He engineered many industry firsts, including: AI based autonomous subway control systems (France), AI based facial expressions recognition (Japan), ultra-low latency stock exchange data center design (Hong Kong) and 4G/5G mobile networks rollouts (USA).
 Riad’s Ph.
 D. thesis was one of the first Machine Learning dissertation combining Neural Networks (numerical AI) and Fuzzy Systems (symbolic AI) with successful industrial applications.
 He has been a founding member of various technology ventures, on the advisory board of various startups in over 15 countries, been on the judging committee of global investment and technology awards events over 20 times, published/presented over 250 research, industry and Internet standards papers, lectured at over 10 lead global universities and R&D labs, advised various government and regulators on technology matters, performed investment due diligence to some of the top 10 private equity firms and has been on the advisory boards of several startups accelerators around the globe.
-He is on the advisory board of various Smart Cities related initiatives (e.g. Omega, a NASA spin-off, Algiers, Barcelona, etc.) and an Angel Investor (Member of the Angel Capital Association).
+He is on the advisory board of various Smart Cities related initiatives (e.g. Omega, a NASA spin-off, Algiers, Barcelona, etc.), an Adjunct Professor and an Angel Investor (Member of the Angel Capital Association).
+He is a member of XPRIZE Deep Tech brain trust team.
 He has been inducted into the "New Internet (IPv6)" Hall of Fame for his contributions to the deployment of the new generation Internet worldwide.
 He holds two Engineering degrees and a Master degree (applied mathematics, systems and computer engineering, from Ecole Polytechnique, Algeria and Ecole des Mines, France) with the highest distinctions.
 He earned a Doctorate in Computer Science (AI) with highest honors from the University of Paris, was a doctoral and post-doctoral fellow at University of California at Berkeley - all awarded by age 25.
 Later on, completed the Executive Education in Business at Stanford Graduate School of Business.
 Riad won various prestigious academic and industry awards, including the best Engineering and best Ph.
 D. thesis distinctions, along with various inventions/patents.
-Riad was born and grew up in Algiers (Bab El Oued Neighborhood).
+Riad was born and grew up in Algiers.
 He lived and lead R&D teams in about 8 countries across North America, Europe, Middle East, North Africa, China, South East Asia and the Far East, conducted business and deployed technology solutions in well over 50 countries and travelled to over 100 countries/regions on 6 continents, gaining a valuable understanding of diversity across cultures and societies.

 Recent Invited Talks and Workshops

 A Journey into the past, present and future of disruptive tech This talk is primarily about travel in time – into the past first and then into the future.
 Its also a journey across technologies that are shaping our era, and that we have been closely involved with: Artificial Intelligence, Wireless Internet, Blockchain, Web Scale software, Quantum Computing, Space Internet, Sharing economy and select others.
 We travel to the early 2000s and ask ourselves: what would be the most significant technology innovations that would have the most significant impact over the next couple of decades?
-We get back into the late 2010s, and revisit our predictions: significant surprises as far as what was predicted right and what ended up being wrong.
+We get back into the mid 2020s, and revisit our predictions: significant surprises as far as what was predicted right and what ended up being wrong.
 Predicting the future of technology is hard very indeed.
 We then do a reverse trip, travel into the early 2030s, and observe which technologies, from those emerging today, would be having the most significant impact.
 We will likely not get this right as well, but it will certainly set the stage for a debate, which we shall conduct together, as far as what is most relevant today, where the priorities might be and how to address the opportunities.

 Making high risk technology investment bets – insights and perspectives Venture Capital investments in startups tend to track the latest technology development trends, and in some cases, attempt to anticipate them.
 Nowadays, Artificial Intelligence, Quantum Computing, Space Internet Tech and Cyber security are considered to be some of the most promising technologies, with significant upside potential.
 In this talk, we re-visit the most promising developments in some of these areas, as far as developed technologies, business models, investment considerations, and risk return equations.
 Specifically, we illustrate how early stage high-risk technology investors approach the fundamental question of which technologies and startup invest in and the underlying reasoning behind such decision-making.
 Building from our own experiences going through early stage startup fund raising and investing process, in the Silicon Valley and various other tech hubs in the world, we synthesize our what worked and what didn't, and some of the art and science around all of this.
 We conclude by mapping this to our views on how some of these technologies, and venture capital investments into them, are likely to evolve over time